Arnaiz23/arnaizdev/README.md

 ## Check

 - Check the semantic HTML in Dev and use this Tags.
 Is better
+- Go through all the pages in case I have repeated the main one
+- About me - Bio css flex - Min-height

 ## Responsive

-Check the responsive nav in the Home
+- Check the responsive nav in the Home
+- Check all pages

 ## Steps